Geography

 Year 9

-“The Living World” builds on KS2 knowledge on vegetation belts, as well as the Year 7 biomes unit.
+This unit builds on KS2 knowledge on vegetation belts, as well as the Year 7 biomes unit.
 This gives students the opportunity to investigate a local ecosystem, before focusing on tropical rainforests and cold environments.

 Core knowledge to be learnt in Year 9: